ramSeraph/opendata/docs/lgd/archives.md

   - url:  "/assets/css/lgd/status.css"
 ---

-# !!!!
-StALE DATA WARNING.. all data past 05th March 2025 is not listed here and is only listed [here](https://github.com/ramSeraph/opendata/releases/downloads/lgd-latest/url_list.txt)](https://github.com/ramSeraph/opendata/releases/downloads/lgd-latest/url_list.txt).
-The data storage is being redone and the UI will be updated when things are stable !!!!
+## !!!!
+STALE DATA WARNING !!!!
+All data past 5th March 2025 is not listed here and is only listed [here](https://github.com/ramSeraph/opendata/releases/downloads/lgd-latest/url_list.txt).
+The data storage is being redone and the UI will be updated when things are stable.

 <span id='call_status'></span>
 <div id='archive_list'></div>